brentsnook/shokkenki/features/README.md

 To keep consumers and providers in synch with concise, fast, automated specifications.

 Automated integration testing in a traditional sense is painful.
-Tests that set up several dependant systems with the right data, run a scenario through them and then attempt to verify the results quickly become unwieldly and complex.
+Tests that set up several dependant systems with the right data, run a scenario through them and then attempt to verify the results can quickly become unwieldly and complex.

 [Consumer-driven contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) are a great way to provide feedback about whether and how a provider has broken particular consumers but producing and maintaining them can be hard.
-If they are not driven from real examples then they can quickly drift from the reality of how the consumer really works.
+If they are not driven from real examples then they can quickly drift away from how the consumer actually works.

 Shokkenki aims to make generating and using consumer-driven contracts easy.